MLiXinCheng/learngit/readme.txt

-git is a version cintrol ststem. git is free software.
+git is a distributed version cintrol ststem. git is free software.